thehackersplaybook/auxknow/docs/api-reference.md

 ##### Querying (`ask`)

 Sends a query to AuxKnow for an answer.
-Queries can optionally include additional context or use streaming mode to receive answers incrementally.
+Queries can optionally include additional context.

 **Inputs:**

 - `question`: The query string.
 - `context` (optional): Additional information to provide context.
-- `stream` (optional): Boolean to enable streaming responses.

 **Outputs:**

-- `response.answer`: A complete answer object or an incremental stream of answer parts.
+- `response.answer`: A complete answer object.
 - `response.citations`: A complete list of all relevant citations.

 **Example Usage:**